JurajBurian/blg/SpecializationWithOpaqueTypes.md

 ```

 Let's explain these things a bit.
 We have declared several new type aliases in `types` scope (in our case scope is `package types`).
-Inside of the `types` scope all of this aliases works as ordinary type aliases, so we can easily create "constructor" functions.
+Inside of the `types` scope all of these aliases works as ordinary type aliases, so we can easily create "constructor" functions.
 Also we declared "base aliases"  named `StringBased` and `IntBased`.
 So expression:  `TString1 <: StringBased` we understand that `TString1` is subtype of `StringBased`.
-Let imagine that we need do an calculation with our new types.
-Let call our calculation `Transformer` .
+Let's imagine we need do a calculation with our new types,  let us call it  `Transformer` .

 ```scala
 package transformers {